humbertoc-silva/c-pointers-to-functions/README.md

-# c-pointers-to-functions
+# higher-order-functions-and-pointers-to-functions-in-c
-Example using pointers to functions using C programming language.
+Example how higher-order functions style is implemented in C programming language using pointers to functions.
 We have similar functionality like Ruby blocks or JavaScript callbacks when using pointers to functions in C, it's like using a lambda function.

 References: